-"Party" means the City of Champaign, Illinois, the City of Urbana, Illinois, and the Board of Trustees of the University of Illinois as signatories to this Agreement.
-A Party is a member of the Consortium.
+"Party" or "parties" means initially the City of Champaign, Illinois, the City of Urbana, Illinois, and the Board of Trustees of the University of Illinois as signatories to this Agreement and such other third parties that may later join the Consortium by becoming signatories to the Agreement.
+A Party party is a member of the Consortium.